Age-Related Macular Degeneration Treatment

 Patient Testimonials:

-“Great clinic with compassionate, professional and very knowledgeable staff and MD’s.
-Patient for last 10 years.
-Have recommended and will continue to recommend this clinic for both simple and complicated ophthalmology care.” – S.A.
+“Great clinic with compassionate, professional, and very knowledgeable staff and MDs patient for last ten years.
+Have recommended and will continue to recommend this clinic for both simple and complicated ophthalmology care.” – SA.

-“I was visiting friends in Portland from out of town and I had an issue with a contact lens stuck in my eye.
-The clinic was able to take care of me, fit me in quickly, and took care of my problem and all of my worries.
-Dr. Wilkins was great, would highly recommend this clinic.” – G.M.
+“I was visiting friends in Portland from out of town, and I had an issue with a contact lens stuck in my eye.
+The clinic was able to take care of me, fit me in quickly, and take care of my problem and all of my worries.
+Dr. Wilkins was great, and I would highly recommend this clinic.” – GM.

 Schedule Your Consultation Today!